Schiphol Airport Bus

 The Schiphol Airport Bus 397

 The Amsterdam Airport Express is the red bus leaving Amsterdam International Airport and heading to the city.
-Available approximately from 05:00 am to midnight, Bus 397 runs on a 7-8-minute frequency and needs around 40 minutes to reach its terminal (the Bus Station Elandsgracht).
+Available from 05:27 am to 12:18 am, Bus 397 runs on a 7-15-minute frequency and needs around 40 minutes to reach its terminal (the Bus Station Elandsgracht).
 On its way, the Amsterdam Airport Express makes limited stops in crucial parts of the city.
-Thus, the Museumplein and Rijksmuseum stops should be your disembarking points if you’re heading to the notable Amsterdam areas, housing some of the city’s most well-known museums, as well as many shopping and eating options, whereas Leidseplein stop leads to the famous homonymous square.
-Please note that Bus 397 doesn’t get to Centraal Station though.
+Thus, the Museumplein and Rijksmuseum stops should be your disembarking points if you’re heading to the notable Amsterdam areas, housing some of the city’s most well-known museums, as well as many shopping and eating options, whereas the Leidseplein stop leads to the famous homonymous square.
+Please note that Bus 397 doesn’t get to Centraal Station, though.

-Our Tip: The Connexxion buses offer Wi-Fi to their passengers and are equipped with mobile charging points.
+Our Tip: The Connexxion buses offer Wi-Fi to their passengers, are equipped with mobile charging points, and feature luggage storage space.
 Moreover, they have a low entry point.
 Thus, hopping on the bus with your luggage shouldn’t trouble you much.

 The Night Bus N97 from Amsterdam Airport

-The Niteliner N97 makes more or less the same route as the Amsterdam Airport Express Bus 397 -heading from Nieuw Vennep to Elandsgracht but runs only on nights.
-Hence, it has available routes from midnight to 05:00 am every 30 minutes.
+The Niteliner N97 follows roughly the same route as the Amsterdam Airport Express Bus 397 — from Nieuw Vennep to Elandsgracht — but runs only at night.
+Hence, it has available routes from 01:19 am to 04:18 am every 60 minutes.
 Therefore, Schiphol Airport is linked via the fast bus lines provided by Connexxion around the clock.
+You’ll easily reach the city center of Amsterdam from Schiphol Airport, no matter the day or time you arrive at the airport.

 The GVB Amsterdam Airport Buses

 The GVB Schiphol airport bus lines are public buses handling journeys from Amsterdam Airport.
-Hence, Bus 369 runs to Sloterdijk from 05:15 am to 00:42 am, with available routes every 15-20 minutes.
-On the other hand, Buses 245, 246, and 247 operate three times a day, in the early mornings.
-Bus 245 heads to Oostzanerdijk, while Bus 246 to Borneolaan and Bus 247 to Bos en Lommerplein.
+Hence, Bus 369 runs to Sloterdijk from 04:45 am to midnight, with available routes every 15 minutes.
+On the other hand, Buses 245, 246, and 247 operate a few times a day, in the early mornings.
+Bus 245 travels from Oostzanerdijk to AMS Airport (only in this direction) at 04:34 am, 04:49 am, and 05:19 am, while Bus 246 links Borneolaan to the airport (and not vice versa) at 04:40 am and 04:54 am.
+Finally, Bus 247 connects Bos en Lommerplein to Schiphol Airport (but doesn’t run in the opposite direction) at 04:45 am, 05:15 am, and 05:45 am.

 Where is the Bus Station at Amsterdam Schiphol Airport?

-The airport bus stops lie right outside Schiphol Plaza.
-Both the Connexxion Airport Shuttle 397, the GVB buses, as well as hotel shuttles call at that area.
+The airport bus stops are located right outside Schiphol Plaza, mainly on Lane B. Both the Connexxion Airport Shuttle 397 and the GVB buses, as well as hotel shuttles, and the airport bus to Car Park P3 call at that area.
 Thus, after collecting your luggage, all you have to do is head to Schiphol Plaza and exit the airport doors.
+In detail, Amsterdam Airport Express 397’s stop lies at Bus Stop B17.

 Schiphol Airport Bus Tickets